wdahlenburg/VhostFinder/README.md

 ```
 Usage: VhostFinder -ip 10.8.0.1 -wordlist domains.txt
+  -domains string
+      Optional domain or comma seperated list to append to a subdomain wordlist (Ex: example1.com,example2.com)
   -ip string
       IP Address to Fuzz
   -path string
       Custom path to send during fuzzing (default "/")
   -port int
       Port to use (default 443)
   -threads int
       Number of threads to use (default 10)
   -tls
-    	Use TLS (Default: true) (default true)
+      Use TLS (default true)
   -v  Verbose mode
   -verify
       Verify vhost is different than public url
   -wordlist string
-    	File of domain names or host names to fuzz for
+      File of FQDNs or subdomain prefixes to fuzz for
-  -domainname string
-      Specify domain name or list of comma seperated
-      domain names to append to wordlist of hostnames/subdomains
 ```

 ### Examples: